Collecting international duty and import taxes

 - Delivered at place (DAP).
 Also called delivered duty unpaid (DDU).
 This term indicates that the seller is only responsible for shipping the product, and that the customer is responsible for paying any import costs to the shipping carrier, such as VAT, duties and clearing fees, upon delivery.
 Some shipping carriers charge additional fees for collecting duties upon delivery if the duties haven't been paid up front.
 Therefore, using the DAP (or DDU) incoterm might result in additional charges to the customer.

-To help your customers avoid additional fees, you can charge any applicable duties and import taxes in your checkout.
-Your carrier will later invoice you for duties and import taxes, which you can then pay with the fees that you collect from your customer.
+To help your customers avoid additional fees, you can charge any applicable duty and import taxes in your checkout.
+Your carrier will later invoice you for duty and import taxes, which you can then pay with the fees that you collect from your customer.

-You might be able to collect duties and import taxes in your store's checkout if your store meets the following requirements:
+You might be able to collect duty and import taxes in your store's checkout if your store meets the following requirements:

-- is on the Shopify, Advanced Shopify, or Shopify Plus plan
+- is on the Advanced Shopify or Shopify Plus plan

 - uses a shipping service other than Shopify Shipping